MR ROBERT "POP" ALLEN RIP

 Tony McDermott

-I remember Pop with fondness and admiration.
 I last spoke to him about 2 years ago coming out of mass at St Pauls.
 A nicer man you could not meet.

 Kevin Preston